 |True Long-Term Thermal Resistance

-*per reports referenced below based on empirical data for long-term exposure to wet conditions
+* per reports referenced below based on limited empirical data for long-term exposure to wet or humid conditions

 Both EPS and XPS are closed cell polystyrene and hydrophobic with a low equilibrium moisture content meaning they do not readily absorb moisture from the atmosphere or surroundings.

-We all know XPS for its use in commercial buildings supplied by large corporations in mostly pink, blue, green and yellow boards.
-And many of us remember XPS for its use in fast-food packaging with extremely ozone-layer depleting CFC Gases before the worldwide ban starting in the 1990s.
-Since then many insulation materials including polyiso and XPS use HCFC Gases which the whole world also agreed to ban due to high GWP.
+We all know XPS for its use in commercial buildings supplied by large corporations in mostly pink, blue, and green boards.
+And many of us remember XPS for fast-food packaging with extremely ozone-layer depleting CFC Gases before the worldwide ban starting in the 1990s.
+Since then many insulation materials including Polyisocyanurate and XPS use HCFC Gases which the whole world also agreed to ban due to high GWP.

 The HCFCs in XPS and polyiso have lower thermal conductivity than air, allowing claims of higher R-Values per inch thickness than EPS.
-However, that's only because the applicable laboratory tests are quite short-term using estimates of ageing to 5 years.
-After 10-15 years the reality is very different for the remainder of a building's long life-cyle: as the Gases escape from XPS, it should approach the R-Values per inch thickness of EPS.
+However, that's only because the applicable laboratory tests are very short-term at 180 days or using estimates of ageing to 5 years.
+After 10-15 years the reality is very different for the remainder of a building's long life: as the Gases escape from XPS, it should approach the R-Values per inch thickness of EPS.
 The warranties of XPS-manufacturers confirm this by only covering 80-90% of the advertised R-Values.
-The estimated 5-year values are also often labeled "Long-Term Thermal Resistance (LTTR)" as an approximation of the time-weighted average performance over the first 15 years, which isn't "long-term" for buildings.
+The estimated 5-year values are also often labeled "Long-Term Thermal Resistance (LTTR)" as an approximation of the time-weighted average performance over the first 15 years, which isn't correct nor "long-term" for buildings.
 In reality the R-Value of XPS in year 15 is already well below the 5-year "LTTR" and it keeps decreasing from there.

 In contrast, dry EPS does not loose R-Value over time which is why the National Institute of Standards & Technology (NIST) chose it as the Standard Reference Material for Thermal Conductivity (SRM 1453).

-But some real-life installations of XPS exhibited much lower R-Values than expected or warranted.
+However, some real-life installations of XPS had much lower R-Values than expected.
 So the EPS Industry Alliance commissioned additional tests of long-term field performance and released a Technical Bulletin about Polystyrene Foam's Water Absorption & R-Values.
 Major findings:

 XPS R-value loss reached more than 80% in some cases, which means a 2" thick XPS board advertised as R-10 would actually perform at less than R-2!